google/applied-machine-learning-intensive/v2/03_regression/04_polynomial_regression/slides.md

 ![](res/polynomialregression9.png)

 <!--
-Question to students: What could go possibly go wrong if we use a polynomial to fit the following data?
-Have them brainstorm some ideas.
+What could possibly go wrong if we use a polynomial to fit the following data?
+Brainstorm some ideas.

 Image Details:
 * [polynomialregression9.png](http://www.google.com): Copyright Google